vidushibindroo/Auto-ml/Documentation/naivebayes_docu.md

 We used a naive assumption (independence): P(X1,X2,X3|y) = P(X1|y)*P(X2|y)*P(X3|y)

 Posterior is product of prior and likelihoods (ignoring scaling factor).
-The classify function returns a class with the largest posterior probability.
+The classification function returns a class with the largest posterior probability.

 ***predict*** function predicts the class labels of the samples in X.